Newton, MA USA

 2008 - Present: Independent Consultant, Newton, MA

-- 01/17-09/17: Connect third party network thermostats to Yardi's Univista Energy Management system (Netty NIO, JSF/IceFaces/JBoss Seam, SmartGWT, Hibernate/EJB3, Postgres, JBoss, RedHat Linux).
+- 01/17-09/17: Expanded Yardi's Proliphix Energy Management system to accomodate third party network thermostats (Netty NIO, JSF/IceFaces/JBoss Seam, SmartGWT, Hibernate/EJB3, Postgres, JBoss, RedHat Linux).

 - 11/15-07/16: Worked on new features to the BlackInk's marketing maps product (OpenStreetMaps, OpenLayers, Apache Tomcat).

 - 06/15-09/15: Worked on Proliphix's Univista Energy Manager security vulnerabilities.
 Addressed SQL injection and cross-scripting issues (SmartGWT 3.1).